OPENING OF THE 46TH AIA ANNUAL CONFERENCETransport

 A key concern raised by airlines during the consultation process was their inability to constrain airport capital expenditure.

-In response officials raised the possibility that consultation and information disclosure requirements could be extended to include large capital expenditures.
+In response, during the consultation process, officials raised the possibility that consultation and information disclosure requirements could be extended to include large capital expenditures.

 While not all those consulted were in favour, this capital expenditure proposal has been included as part of the proposed regulatory regime and would apply to airport companies over the $10 million per annum threshold.